Computer keyboard: System commands

 4800-52 mainframe / dumb terminal keyboard, circa mid 1980s.
 Note the obscure configuration of modifier and arrow keys, line feed key, break key, blank keys, and repeat key.

-The SysRq and Print screen commands often share the same key.
+The / commands often share the same key.
 SysRq was used in earlier computers as a "panic" button to recover from crashes (and it is still used in this sense to some extent by the Linux kernel; see Magic SysRq key).
 The Print screen command used to capture the entire screen and send it to the printer, but in the present it usually puts a screenshot in the clipboard.

 Break key

-The Break key/Pause key no longer has a well-defined purpose.
+The / key no longer has a well-defined purpose.
 Its origins go back to teleprinter users, who wanted a key that would temporarily interrupt the communications line.
 The Break key can be used by software in several different ways, such as to switch between multiple login sessions, to terminate a program, or to interrupt a modem connection.

 In programming, especially old DOS-style BASIC, Pascal and C, Break is used (in conjunction with Ctrl) to stop program execution.
 In addition to this, Linux and variants, as well as many DOS programs, treat this combination the same as Ctrl+C. On modern keyboards, the break key is usually labeled Pause/Break.
 In most Windows environments, the key combination Windows key+Pause brings up the system properties.

 Escape key

-The escape key has a variety of meanings according to Operating System, application or both.
+The key has a variety of meanings according to Operating System, application or both.
 "Nearly all of the time", it signals Stop, QUIT, or "let me get out of a dialog" (or pop-up window).
 It triggers the Stop function in many web browsers.

 The escape key was part of the standard keyboard of the Teletype Model 33 (introduced in 1964 and used with many early minicomputers).
 The DEC VT50, introduced July 1974, also had an Esc key.
 The TECO text editor (ca 1963) and its descendant Emacs (ca 1985) use the Esc key extensively.

 Historically it also served as a type of shift key, such that one or more following characters were interpreted differently, hence the term escape sequence, which refers to a series of characters, usually preceded by the escape character.

 On machines running Microsoft Windows, prior to the implementation of the Windows key on keyboards, the typical practice for invoking the "start" button was to hold down the control key and press escape.
 This process still works in Windows 95, 98, Me, NT 4, 2000, XP, Vista, 7, 8, and 10.